reach4help/reach4help/map/src/data/README.md

   serviceRadius: number; // distance in meters
 }

+/**
+ * A marker that will be rendered on the map.
+A short title and description is also visible to users.
+ *
+ * It contains an array of services
+ */
 export interface MarkerInfo {
   // name of the organization or community effort
   contentTitle: string;